antliann/PosterShop/README.md

-This is poster shop's database with interactive design.
-Images of pages are available in repository
+This is poster shop's database made using MVC library with an interactive design made using HTML/CSS and JS